-This handbook is prepared for the students Albany State University's Department of Nursing, under the Darton College of Health Professions, to provide information related primarily to the baccalaureate program in nursing.
+This handbook is prepared for the students Albany State University's Department of Nursing, under the Darton College of Health Professions, to provide information related primarily to the associate program in nursing.
 Policies set forth in this handbook are reviewed and refined each year based on national standards, safety standards, curriculum review, clinical agencies policies, and input from constituents of interest.
 Policies are subject to review and revision by the faculty of the Department of Nursing as necessary.
-The content within this handbook is considered supplementary to the Albany State University Academic Catalog and in the Student Code of Conduct, and students are expected to read, understand, comply with, and adhere to the contents contained within each of these documents.
+The content within this handbook is considered supplementary to policies and procedures detailed in the Albany State University Academic Catalog and the Student Code of Conduct, and students are expected to read, understand, comply with, and adhere to the contents contained within each of these documents.
 Reference to general University policies can be found across the Albany State University website, in the Albany State University Academic Catalog and in the Student Code of Conduct.

 The Department of Nursing in the Darton College of Health Professions offers an Associate of Science in Nursing (ASN) degree, a Bachelor of Science in Nursing (BSN) degree, and a Master of Science in Nursing (MSN) degree.
-The baccalaureate degree nursing program prepares students for the National Council Licensure Examination (NCLEX-RN) and to practice as registered professional nurses.
+The associate's degree nursing program prepares students for the National Council Licensure Examination (NCLEX-RN) and to practice as registered professional nurses.

-ACCREDITATION AND APPROVAL OF NURSING PROGRAMS
+ACCREDITATION AND APPROVAL OF NURSING PROGRAMS (Updated 2/21)

 Albany State University is accredited by the Southern Association of Colleges and Schools (SACS) as a Level IV institution.

-Nursing programs are accredited by the Accreditation Commission for Education in Nursing (ACEN), and our baccalaureate and associate degree programs in nursing are approved by the Georgia Board of Nursing.
+The associate and baccalaureate nursing programs at Albany State University are approved by the Georgia Board of Nursing.